 Sometimes getting a good deal simply depends on the what time of the year you are buying, Convertibles tend to be more expensive during the summer months but it’s a great time to get a bargain 4 x4.

-This time of the year is the very best time to secure a good deal on a new car, as this period just before the new 181 registration plates and it is also the quietest time in dealerships. (check out our guide to the best deals and discounts around the country here )
+The end of the year is the very best time to secure a good deal on a new car, as this period just before the new registration plates is also the quietest time in dealerships.